shanepadgett/react-training/Arrays.md

 ### Examples

 You can create a new variable and assign the result of a filter to it.
-In this example, after the filter, we are mapping the even number to `<li>` elements.
+In this example, after the filter, we are mapping the even numbers to `<li>` elements.

 ```jsx
 import React from 'react'